Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Online lender

 These lenders typically feature low-document applications, since many can connect with your business’s bank account or accounting software for a seamless underwriting process.
-But the downside is they often charge higher rates than traditional lenders, and you need to do a little detective work to make sure the companies are legit.
+But they often charge higher rates than traditional lenders, and you need to do a little detective work to make sure the companies are legit.

 Financial service company